 The propane industry is seasonal in nature with peak activity during the winter months.
-Therefore, the results of operations for the nine months ended April 30, 1994 and 1993, are not indicative of the results to be expected for a full fiscal year.
+Therefore, the results of operations for the eleven months ended June 30, 1994, are not indicative of the results to be expected for a full fiscal year.

-(2) RECLASSIFICATIONS:
+(2) Reclassifications:

-Certain reclassifications have been made to the 1992 consolidated balance sheet and the 1993, 1992 and 1991 consolidated statement of cash flows in order to conform with the 1994 and 1993 presentation.
+Certain reclassifications have been made to the 1993 and 1992 consolidated statement of cash flows in order to conform with the 1994 presentation.

-(3) SHORT-TERM INVESTMENTS:
+(3) Short-term investments:

-Short-term investments consist of U.S. Treasury Bills and U.S. government obligations with remaining maturities as of April 30, 1994, ranging from approximately four to ten months.
+Short-term investments consist of U.S. Treasury Bills and U.S. government obligations with remaining maturities as of June 30, 1994, ranging from approximately two to eight months.
 Short-term investments are carried at cost which approximates market value.

-The Financial Accounting Standards Board has issued Statement of Financial Accounting Standards No. 115--Accounting for Certain Investments in Debt and Equity Securities, which is
+The Financial Accounting Standards Board has issued Statement of Financial Accounting Standards No. 115 - Accounting for Certain Investments in Debt and Equity Securities, which is effective for fiscal years beginning after December 15, 1993.

-FOR THE NINE MONTHS ENDED APRIL 30, 1994 AND 1993 (UNAUDITED) AND FOR THE YEARS ENDED JULY 31, 1993, 1992 AND 1991 effective for fiscal years beginning after December 15, 1993.
 The statement addresses the accounting and reporting for certain investments in debt and equity securities and expands the use of fair value accounting for those securities but retains the use of the amortized cost method for investments that the Company has the positive intent and ability to hold to maturity.
 The Company does not believe that the adoption of this statement will have a material effect on the results of operations or financial condition of the Company.

-(4) INVENTORIES:
+(4) Inventories: